Building a Decoupled Architecture for EdTech SaaS

-Discover how we decoupled the application architecture for the EdTech SaaS, facilitating further scalability, elasticity, and cost-efficiency of the system.
+Discover how we decoupled the architecture of the application, facilitating further scalability, elasticity, and cost-efficiency of the system.

 Our Customer